 That changed when I saw this cover:

-Needless to say, it provided a much-needed escape from our planet in 2020 and I tore through it.
+The comic provided a much-needed escape from our planet in 2020.
+I tore through it.
 If you don’t mind sometimes gory and graphic art (which needlessly tarnishes it, in my opinion) I would recommend it.

-Except with volume 9, I would only read volumes 1-8 and consider it the end.
-The last volume ends with an issue that doesn’t feel thought-through properly.
+I hated volume 9 so much.
+I would only read volumes 1-8 and consider it the end of the story.
+The last volume finishes with an issue that doesn’t feel thought-through.

 My problems with Volume 9, contains spoilers